Race PoliciesRegistration Details

 For in-person events.
 The race is restricted and limited to registered participants only.

-For in-person events.
-Registration is online or in-person at Package Pickup, or on race day, space permitting.
+For in-person and virtual events.
+Registration is online only, not in-person or at Package Pickup, space permitting.
 Mail-in registrations are not available.

 All runners must complete registration forms and sign the race waiver.
 View the Entry Fees and Deadlines at greattrek.ca/register.
 UBC Students must provide valid student ID at registration.